 The best way to protect yourself from skin cancer is to avoid getting a sun burn.
 That means NOT laying out in the sun with no shade, unlike this person.

-But after you've taken all the right steps – stayed out of the sun between 10 a.m. and 3 p.m., worn a hat and long sleeves, put on sunglasses to protect your eyes from the UV exposure that causes cataracts – you'll still need sunscreen.
-When you do, what's the best, most environmentally friendly, and safest sunscreen you can use?
+But after you’ve taken all the right steps – stayed out of the sun between 10 a.m. and 3 p.m., worn a hat and long sleeves, put on sunglasses to protect your eyes from the UV exposure that causes cataracts, shaded yourself on the beach or at the pool – you’ll still need sunscreen.
+When you do, what’s the best, most environmentally friendly non toxic sunscreen you can use?